Harlingen Collegiate High School: History

-The first time ECHS had a full school of 4 classes (freshmen, sophomores, juniors, and seniors) began in the academic school year of 2010–11, as the school did not accept student transfers planning to graduate in 2008, 2009, or 2010.
+The first time ECHS had a full school of four classes (freshmen, sophomores, juniors, and seniors) was in the academic school year of 2010–11, as the school did not accept student transfers planning to graduate in 2008, 2009, or 2010.
 The original four classes of ECHS students are the Classes of 2011, 2012, 2013, and 2014.
 The first class to graduate from Harlingen Early College High School was the Class of 2011, and were therefore officially named the "Legacy Class" by the school district.

-The Harlingen ECHS National Honor Society chapter was established in Fall 2009.
+The Harlingen ECHS National Honor Society chapter was established in the fall of 2009.
 Juniors and Seniors are invited to join the organization if they meet the minimum required GPA for entrance.

-The first Pep Rally took place during the 2011–12 academic school year.
+The first pep rally took place during the 2011–12 academic school year.
 Its focus was to get students excited for an upcoming robotics competition that the Harlingen ECHS Robotics club was participating in.
 The competition took place at TSTC Harlingen, where the ECHS Robotics team received 2nd place.
-The first Owl mascot costume was purchased later in 2014.
+The first owl mascot costume was purchased later in 2014.

-Beginning in Fall 2017 (and on ECHS's 10 year anniversary), Early College High School ended their partnership with TSTC and entered into a new agreement with the University of Texas Rio Grande Valley (UTRGV).
+Beginning in the fall of 2017 (and on ECHS's ten-year anniversary), Early College High School ended its partnership with TSTC and entered into a new agreement with the University of Texas Rio Grande Valley (UTRGV).
 HCISD provides transportation to UTRGV college classes.
 Students in the Class of 2019 were the first to graduate under the UTRGV program.

 In April 2019, the ECHS Robotics team became the first high school in HCISD to advance to the FIRST Robotics World Championship competition hosted at Houston, Texas.
 Harlingen ECHS students were given the chance to compete with high school engineering and robotics teams from around the world after winning the Alamo West Regional Championship.